madatoo/plantarium-ms3/README.md

 In this project I used the free images available on [unsplash](https://unsplash.com)

-The authors are:
+The images authors are:

 - Alexander Schimmeck
 - Waldemar Brandt
 - Zoe Schaeffer
 - Darren Nunis
 - Nicolette Meade

 # Acknowledgements

+I would lkke to thank you:

+- my mentor Brian Maharia, for his tips and clarification about that what I need to include in this project,
+- Tutor Support Team for advise how to solve some from my issue, which I had in this ptoject
+- Student Care for support during whole course,
+- Students in Code Institute on Slack channels, which gaved me support and some advices as well
+- #women-in-tech Hackathon new freands from team-8 for opportunity to working in the same time with our project as well
+- and finally to my family, which is the most important for me :)

 # Disclaimer

 The content of this page is for educational purposes only.